Real-Time Sync: From HTTP to Reactive Backends

 Code Example

-The four guarantees (ACID principle):
+The four guarantees (the ACID principle):

-• Atomicity (Indivisible): All or nothing
+• Atomicity (indivisible): all or nothing

-• Consistency: Data always remains valid
+• Consistency: the data always stays valid

-• Durability: Successful changes are permanently stored
+• Durability: successful changes are stored permanently

 Function 3: Always Connected (Real-time Subscriptions)